lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 Questions to consider when shaping the conditions of observation in Natural History studies:

 * How can we be prepared to observe? (doing homework about how the domain works)
-* WHat is the role of concepts and patterns in being prepared to be surprised?
+* What is the role of concepts and patterns in being prepared to be surprised?
 * Who observes?
 * What is the role of guides, informants, and others who mediate access to the field of activity?
 * From where do we observe (what is the vantage point)? (e.g., points of naturally occurring disruption and change)